-In addition, Act 54 of 1983 called for 85% of a school's tested students to pass the mandated Minimum Competency Test or to enter into a school improvement program with ADE.
+In addition, Act 54 of 1983 called for any school or school district with less than 85% of tested students passing the mandated Minimum Competency Test to enter into a school improvement program with DESE.

-Act 999 of 1999 strengthened the state's accountability efforts.
+Act 999 of 1999 also strengthened the state's accountability efforts.
 The act created the Arkansas Comprehensive Testing, Assessment and Accountability Program (ACTAAP), which addressed components across the education system-everything from professional development requirements for teachers to curricular and graduation requirements for Arkansas students.
+Act 999 required additional testing to help judge school performance, as well as help the state comply with federal requirements.